 — Ted McGrath (@ted_mcgrath) March 2, 2018

 Another way to start strong is by opening with a “hook.”
 This can be a funny or interesting story, a relevant quote, or a surprising statistic.
 No matter what it is, it must make your audience more inclined to listen to what you have to say.
 For this, having a personal connection to your topic can come in handy.

 I have also struggled with going into autopilot whenever I conduct my seminars.
 You run this risk either because you know your material so well, or you’re overthinking.
 Always keep yourself in check.
-If you feel your connection with your audience is slipping off, find a way to bring your energy back.
+If you feel your connection with your audience is slipping away, find a way to bring your energy back.

 7. Make Eye Contact and Smile

 A great way to make your talk more natural is to hold eye contact with individual audience members.
 Personally, I like connecting with my audience this way.
 It makes me feel I’m conversing with them, and not speaking to them.
 It’s an opportunity to build connections with specific audience members without leaving out the rest of my audience.